Alo81/YesWeDo/README.md

   These results can be dragged into your Arcadia mod folder (msot likely /ultimate/mods) and enabled/disabled with Arcadia.

-  Disclaimer: If due to the nature of Random, you run into a battle that cannot be beatenm, switch to one of the other Randomizers of the same seed, and Fighter Unlocks should be randomized in the same order.
+##  Disclaimer: If due to the nature of Random, you run into a battle that cannot be beaten which halts your progress, switch to one of the other Randomizers from the same seed.
+Fighter Unlocks should be randomized in the same order, and you should hopefully be able to beat at least one of the 3 randomized battles.

   **Editing Spirit Battles**
   Select your battle from the top dropdown.
 The first tab is for settings specific to the battle, the next tabs are for settings specific to the fighters.